Sue Records: Symbol Records

 Symbol was launched in 1958 and lasted until 1966.
 The label issued 47 singles and one album, most which were produced by Murray.
 Brother-and-sister duo Inez & Charlie Foxx were the label's most successful artist.
-Their hit single, "Mockingbird" reached #2 on the Billboard R&B chart and #7 Billboard Hot 100 in the summer of 1963.
+Their hit single, "Mockingbird" reached No. 2 on the Billboard R&B chart and No. 7 Billboard Hot 100 in the summer of 1963.
 Inez Foxx had a few solo singles reach the charts.
 It wasn't until 1966, that another artist on the label had a hit record.
-"She Blew a Good Thing" by The Poets peaked at #45 on the pop chart and #2 on the R&B chart.
+"She Blew a Good Thing" by The Poets peaked at No. 45 on the pop chart and No. 2 on the R&B chart.
 Artist who recorded on the label include King Coleman, Art Lassiter, the Hollywood Flames, the Shockettes, and the Parliaments.